robert-westenberger/knowledgebase/deep-learning/how-deep-learning-works-under-the-hood.md

 Instead, we need a loss function which, when our weights result in slightly better predictions, give us a slightly better loss.
 What does a "slightly better prediction" look like?
 In this case, it means that if the correct answer is 3 the score is a little higher, or if the correct answer is a 7 the score is a little lower.

+Let's write such a function.
+What form does it take?

+The loss function receives not the images themselves, but the predictions from the model.
+Let's make one argument, `prds`, of values between 0 and 1, where each value is the prediction that an image is a 3.
+It is a vector (rank-1 tensor), indexed over the images.